Recent Coat Of Arms Logo Design

 Yellow stimulates the emotions, making it the strongest psychological color.
 Yellow gives people confidence and optimism.
 However, using too much or using it incorrectly with other colors will inflict fear and anxiety.
 Many coat of arms will use red and yellow to complement each other both aesthetically and emotionally.
 Although it has evolved through the years, the Cadillac logo was originally a coat of arms with red, yellow, and black sections.
 It is more simplified now, but still retains the same shapes and colors within the current crest.

 Green is restful because the eye does not have to adjust to register it.
-Green is the color of balance.
+It is the color of balance.
 Primitively, green is reassuring because greenery in nature means there is water and therefore life.
 When used incorrectly, green can make a logo bland.

-Psychology of Typography
+Psychology of Typography for crest logos

 The style of typography you use in your logo can greatly affect the impression it has on consumers.
 Choosing the right font will represent your brand’s message perfectly.
 Choosing the wrong font will convey your message incorrectly.
-There are five distinct font families – serif, sans serif, script, modern, and display – and each of the font families do something different to influence the audience viewing your logo.
+Typography and font There are five distinct font families – serif, sans serif, script, modern, and display – and each of the font families do something different to influence the audience viewing your logo.

 Serif is home to the popular Times New Roman font.
 That font in particular transmits a sense of tradition.
 Other fonts in the Serif family convey a sense of respectability, reliability, and comfort.
 Bacardi uses a serif font for its logo to convey the same sense of history and tradition that is perfectly reinforced by the coat of arms.